asimsarwar/python-course/README.md

 # python-course : Version 3.12.3
 Hi, this is python course with the Basic Concept.
 Also contain 3 project based upon concept.
-Plus with Python Django Blog project
+Plus with Python Django Blog project and the mastering Open AI Python & JavaScript API’s – ChatGPT, Dall-E, Whisper project.

 # To Learn Python Basic Concept
 Go to python-concept folder